goatshriek/stumpless/INSTALL.md

 as Chocolatey or Debian.
 If you need the library in a location like this, please open an issue and the project team will see what we can do.

+The provided release packages contain all of the items in the following list.
+If you want a package with only a selection of these items, you'll need to build it yourself using `cpack` and the appropriate configuration.

+ * shared library
+ * header files
+ * `.pc` file for `pkg-config` implementations
+ * examples
+ * HTML documentation
+ * man pages

 ## Debian Package
 A `.deb` package is provided for use in environments that support them, like